 - Only one student is permitted to use a locker. - Any damage to the lockers may require payment for replacement. - You are expected to keep the locker clean.
-Please deposit trash in the receptacles. - Glass or other breakable items shall not be stored in your locker. - Items stored in locker are the responsibility of the student.
-Lockers are for books and garments only. - Neither the Blissfield Community Schools nor any of its personnel will be responsible for any loss or damage to property stored in a locker by a student.
+Please deposit trash in the receptacles. - Glass or other breakable items shall not be stored in your locker.

+- Items stored in the locker are the responsibility of the student.
+Lockers are for books and garments only. - All gym and book bags are to be stored in the student's locker - Neither the Blissfield Community Schools nor any of its personnel will be responsible for any loss or damage to property stored in a locker by a student.